tbedford/Ant-Allocator/README.md

 However, there is one point at which you can get away with it and that's when your app or system starts.
-It makes a one-time call into the OS to grab a nice hunk of memory to manage as the heap.
+It makes a one-time call into the OS to grab a nice chunk of memory to manage as the heap.
 Potentially you could go back cap in hand to the OS at some point to expand the heap, but you really don't want to be doing that on every `malloc()`.

-You will need something to free up the main heap too, to return memory ultimately to the system.
+You will need something to free up the main heap too, to return memory to the system.

 ## malloc()